When Bot Mitigation Is Just Observation: Hardening Meridian Without Bot Management

 Solution summary

 The working fix was to move the account from passive observation toward scoped enforcement in Cloudflare.
-C-1a was deployed as a block rule with authentication and booking carve-outs.
-C-10 stayed in LOG after being re-scoped because its signal was not clean enough for broad blocking.
-The Baidu-Netcom a specific abusive IP /24 range fleet was blocked.
-UA-133 traffic was monitored while C-11 propagated, with the expectation that served-200 responses would trend toward roughly zero.
+The carve-out rule was deployed as a block rule with authentication and booking carve-outs.
+The cloud-range rule stayed in LOG after being re-scoped because its signal was not clean enough for broad blocking.
+One noisy Baidu-Netcom /24 was blocked.
+The suspect UA was monitored while the UA-pattern rule propagated, with the expectation that served-200 responses would trend toward roughly zero.
 Rolling scripts tracked block rate, challenge rate, 504s, false-positive watches, and business-critical flows.

 That did not turn a constrained account into a bot-management account.
 It made the defensive posture honest.
 The swarm could still adapt.
 Some bad traffic would still reach origin.
 The scripts could still miss an interactive-browser failure.
 But the system moved from shrugging at bots to blocking the parts it could prove, while keeping the customer paths intact.